 Get in the spirit of the season with Ashley Bryan story times before exploring the galleries to see Bryan’s art firsthand in the exhibition Painter and Poet.
 Free with museum admission, families will enjoy creating handmade art projects and snapping photos in a very merry photo booth worthy of holiday card!
 Giwayen Mata will also treat audiences to energetic, educational, and highly interactive performances.

 One of our personal favorites, the Roof at Ponce City Market invites you to “Skate the Sky.”
 High above Ponce de Leon Avenue and overlooking the Atlanta Beltline and Old Fourth Ward, Rooftop Terrace will transform into a rooftop winter wonderland.
 Ice skating will also take place at other locations throughout Atlanta including Atlantic Station, Avalon in Alpharetta, and more!

 - Home for the Holidays Designer Showhouse & Gardens

 Open Friday through Sunday

 Home for the Holidays will showcase Atlanta’s leading design industry talents while celebrating design and effortless elegance.
-Located in the heart of Buckhead, this year’s home evokes a stately historic English home, giving guests an intimate and magical holiday experience!
+Located in the heart of Buckhead, this year’s home evokes an English country estate home, giving guests an intimate and magical holiday experience!